TechnicJelle/GXPTechComparison/README.md

 During the development of this project, I have really felt the age of the .NET Framework.
 It is extremely clunky, especially in the building and packaging department.
 I have really come to appreciate the new `csproj` format, and the new `dotnet` CLI tool.
-They really managed to streamline the process of building and running .NET projects with .NET 5 and later.
+They really managed to streamline the process of building and running modern .NET projects.

 Trying to make GitHub Actions retrieve the dependencies, build, and run the .NET Framework project was a true nightmare.
 Many of the commands required were surprisingly badly documented, for Microsoft standards,